 Can You Find A Silver Lining?

 Eventually, I had to sell my house in south Florida after moving to New Orleans for reconstructing homes damaged by Hurricane Katrina.
 Unfortunately, the sale took place during the height of the real estate crisis and my potential profits were cut in half.
 Still, I was able to pull enough money out to pay off the IRS liens against me.
-However, there was no money left when the deal was done.
+However, there was no money left after that when the deal was done.
 No chance to start a budget here!

 NOTEWORTHY: It pays to do early research when learning about Social Security Benefits.
 I later found out that I could have filed when I turned 62 and then suspended payments until a later date.
 Since my wife filed when she turned 62, I could have requested a “Spousal Benefit” under her plan, and collected a partial payout for myself.
 That payment would then be cancelled when I opted back into my full retirement benefits.
 Very few people know this and it is not broadcast upfront by the administration .